pgorla-zz/cassandra-labs/introduction/1-getting-started.md

 If you had multiple nodes running concurrently, you would be able to see them join the system.

 Congratulations!
-You've started your first Cassandra node.
+You have started your first Cassandra node.

 Lab 2: Cassandra Query Language